dotnet/csharplang/proposals/low-level-struct-improvements.md

 ```

 This is an unlikely combination and the language could benefit strongly by considering `out` parameters as not returnable by `ref`.

+Consideration was given in this section to also taking a breaking change for *ref-safe-to-escape* defaults for `this` on a `struct`.
+Specifically considering changing it to be `ref T` vs. `scoped ref T`.
+That has the advantage that there is no need for the `escapes` keyword anymore as every has maximum return as the default hence only `scoped` is needed to restrict the behavior.
+The impact of this change is far more significant.
+It impacts all `struct` instances that have a `ref` returning method which is likely too big off a surface area to take a casual break to.

 ### Allow fixed buffer locals
 This design allows for safe `fixed` buffers that can support any type.
 One possible extension here is allowing such `fixed` buffers to be declared as local variables.
 This would allow a number of existing `stackalloc` operations to be replaced with a `fixed` buffer.
 It would also expand the set of scenarios we could have stack style allocations as `stackalloc` is limited to unmanaged element types while `fixed` buffers are not.